 As a ‘not-for-profit’ trade association, we like to show our support for various charitable causes and select a different charity each year.

-We are pleased to announce that Mind have been chosen by members to be our industry sector’s charity for 2018/19.
+We are pleased to announce that Mates in Mind have been chosen by members to be our industry sector’s charity for 2019/20.

 Figures released by the Office of National Statistics show that the incidence of suicide among roofers, tilers and slaters is 2.7 times higher than the national average.
 Shockingly, between 2011 and 2015, ONS data shows 2,757 people working in the roofing industry committed suicide – compared to 217 fatal injuries in the same period – 97 of which were caused by a fall from height.

-LRWA will be raising funds for this important cause through donations at the annual LRWA Awards & Gala and other events.
+LRWA will be raising funds for this important cause through donations at the annual LRWA Awards & Gala and LRWA Charity Dragon Boat Regatta.

 Thank you for your support.